pivotal/docs-tap/namespace-provisioner/use-case7.hbs.md

 # Work with Git repositories in air-gapped environments with Namespace Provisioner

-This section provides instructions on configuring the Namespace Provisioner to utilize air-gapped Git repositories.
+This section provides instructions for configuring the Namespace Provisioner to use air-gapped Git repositories.
 This allows you to store GitOps-based installation files and platform operator-templated resources intended for creation in your developer namespace within Tanzu Application Platform (TAP).

-## <a id= 'git-auth'></a>Git Authentication
+## <a id= 'git-auth'></a>Git authentication

 Authentication is established through a secret in the `tap-namespace-provisioning` namespace or an existing secret in another namespace referenced in the `secretRef` within `additional_sources`.